1. Add images to Instagram Stories

 9. Draw People to your new Instagram Post

 Let your followers know that you posted a new photo.
 Share the photo on Instagram Stories but don’t show them the entire photo.
 Give them a little teaser so they are interested in seeing the entire photo.
 Cover the photo with text, symbols or an image.
 See Tip 5 in our tutorial video at the top of this article for a detailed explanation.

 Your stories are something to be proud of and a source of inspiration.
 Why let them disappear after 24-hours?
 New people will visit your profile every single day, and having your absolute best stories sticky on top is the perfect advertisement.
 This first highlight could be anything from an ‘About Us’ to your most impressive story videos.

-11. Post high-quality videos to Instagram Stories
+11. Upload high-quality videos to Instagram Stories

 Your stories will look so much more stunning when you post a video of your larger DSLR or mirrorless camera.
 Creating these can be done in a lot of ways:

 - You can either film everything vertically and hold your camera sideways.